learnclang/screencast-rps/README.md

 ## Episode 2

-In the second episode we will learn what pointers are, and how to use them correctly.
+In the second episode we learn what pointers are, and how to use them correctly.
 This will be a major achievement for everyone set out to learn C or C++.

-**This episode will air at 8 pm GMT+0 on *Friday* the 9th of January 2015.**
+**This episode will aired at 8 pm GMT+0 on *Friday* the 9th of January 2015.**

 ## Episode 1